What is laser hair removal?

 Laser hair removal is a very common cosmetic treatment that employs the use of a laser, or ‘intense pusled light’, targeting and destroying hair follicles and thus disrupting hair growth.
 Laser hair removal is generally used to remove unwanted hair from areas like the legs, arms, face, and bikini line.
 The procedure generally works more on women with dark hair and pale skin rather than women with dark skin as the laser is attracted to certain hair pigments more than others.
+This procedure is usually carried out by a dermatologist.

 People may choose to undergo laser hair removal in order to reduce skin irritation, make skin smoother, reduce ingrowing hairs or general hair growth, and to avoid the task of shaving or waxing in the future.
 It may be recommended to women with hirsutism (excessive hair growth) as a form of treatment if they are unhappy with their appearance.